Gabe Vincent NBA Playoffs Player Props: Heat vs. Knicks

-Gabe Vincent and his Miami Heat teammates match up versus the New York Knicks in the 2023 NBA Playoffs, at 7:30 PM ET on Tuesday.
+The Miami Heat, Gabe Vincent included, take the court versus the New York Knicks at 3:30 PM ET on Saturday in the 2023 NBA Playoffs.

-Below, we look at Vincent's stats and trends to help you pick out the best prop bets.
+Now let's dig into Vincent's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Gabe Vincent Prop Bets vs. the Knicks